 When you’re ready to look ahead and be more proactive with your pipeline, turn to bid management programs and construction publications.
 These tools give you access to early stage projects.
 You can see what’s coming up in the design phase and track companies and projects that you’d like to work with, so when those projects come up for bid, you’re prepared to be among the first to submit a proposal.

-3 Online Solutions for Finding New Construction Projects
+Three Online Solutions for Finding New Construction Projects

 There are a lot of tools on the market, so it can be tough to decide which ones to try.
-As you’re evaluating, think about what else you’d like the software to do, such as easily integrate with other tools you’ll be using (like takeoff software) to smooth the process.
+As you’re evaluating, think about what else you’d like the construction cost estimating software to do, such as easily integrate with other tools you’ll be using (like takeoff software) to smooth the process.
 Here are 3 of the best options out there.